-For the Observair sensors (F{ground} and BG{ground}) the influence of overheating was negligible when compared to 480 SMEARIII{ground}, due to the automatic environmental compensation algorithm used in the sensors described byin Caubel et al. (2018).
+For the Observair sensors (F{ground} and BG{ground}) the influence of overheating was negligible when compared to SMEARIII{ground}, due to the automatic environmental compensation algorithm used in the sensors described in Caubel et al. (2018).

-The large overall change in temperature most likely caused significanta strain on the pumps reducing the lifetime of the sensors.
+The large overall change in temperature \underline{T} most likely caused a strain on the pumps reducing the lifetime of the sensors.
 This may have contributed to the failure of the MA350 sensor pump during deployment.
-With AE51, at the P{roof} , no problems related to temperature and RH were observed due to the deployment location being inside in a controlled laboratory space, but similar behavior could be expected if these sensors are deployed in ambient conditions.
+With AE51, at the P{roof}, no problems related to temperature \underline{T} and RH were observed due to the deployment location being inside in a controlled laboratory space, but similar behavior could be expected if these sensors are deployed in ambient conditions.

-Figure 12.
-MA350 temperature/RH artifact.
-Panels are; a) time series of eBC, b) temperature (°C) and relative humidity (%), and c) the temperature change in (°C 5 min-1).
+495 Figure 12.
+MA350 temperatureExample of the MA200 T/RH artifact.
+Panels are; as time series of a) time series of eBC, b) temperature (°C(T) and relative humidity (%),(RH), and c) the temperatureT and RH change in (°Crate (dT dr1 and dRH dr1, respectively).
+All data are 5-min-1), averages.